kkapelon/kkapelon.github.io/_posts/2017-02-19-hosted-ci-comparison.md

 ![Semaphore deployments](../../assets/ci-comparison/semaphore/pipeline.png)

-As with CircleCI, Semaphore allows you to SSH into your build slave for debugging purposes.
+As with CircleCI, SemaphoreCI allows you to SSH into your build slave for debugging purposes.
 The keys used for the SSH access are unrelated with the Github ones.
 You create them explicitly for debugging.

 ![Semaphore deployments](../../assets/ci-comparison/semaphore/ssh.png)